BABY (AND MOM) ESSENTIALS:

 People will probably give you a few as gifts, so don’t buy too many- six is probably enough.
 They’re useful for laying baby down on, for instance on the sofa or the floor to provide a clean surface.

 A nightlight in the baby’s bedroom is a useful addition.
-You’re going to be getting up to see to baby a lot at night, and you’ll need to see what you’re doing.
+You’re going to be getting up to see your baby a lot at night, and you’ll need to see what you’re doing.

 A low wattage light won’t disturb baby’s sleep but will provide enough light for feeding or changing him.